 Freelance writing is a pretty awesome career path.
-How many other jobs let you choose your own hours, work from home, and set your own pay rate?
+How many other jobs let you choose your own hours, work-from-home, and set your own pay rate?
 Not many!
 However, you can only consider freelance writing a career if you actually make money.

 While there are many benefits of freelance writing, there are a few drawbacks too.
 Most work-from-home women and stay-at-home moms wear multiple hats.
 You are probably responsible for cooking, cleaning, laundry, and so much more.
 As a busy woman, you do not have time to rely on trial and error to find freelance success – you don’t have time to mess around with that nonsense!
 You need to be making money now!
 And you need a strategy that will make that happen.

 Today, I’m going to help you launch your freelance writing career the right way.
 I won’t leave you floundering in the unknown.
 I will tell you exactly what you need to do.
 Don’t waste your time with low-paying content mills.
-Be proactive; learn as much as you can, establish a name for yourself, and then go looking for the high-paying jobs.
+Be proactive; learn as much as you can, establish a name for yourself, and then go looking for high-paying jobs.

 1. Establish a Support System